 Under the terms of the lease, certain Tribal laws apply to the Lessee, including certain provisions of the Tribe's Tax Ordinance and Tribal Employment Rights Ordinance.
-Appendix C discusses Tribal land use standards relating to the potential environmental effects addressed in this Draft EIS including the Campo Environmental Protection Agency (CEPA) statutes, the Campo Band of Diegueño Mission Indians Land Use Code (Land Use Code), and the Campo Band of Diegueño Mission Indians Land Use Plan).
-The Project will be developed in accordance with the Resource Development Plan approved by the BIA as part of the lease approval process.
-Federal laws and regulations applicable to the Project that are listed below include BIA lease regulations; National Environmental Policy Act (NEPA); the Endangered Species Act (ESA); the U.S. Fish and Wildlife Service (USFWS) Land-Based Wind Energy Guidelines (USFWS 2012a); the Migratory Bird Treaty Act (MBTA); the Bald Eagle and Golden Eagle Protection Act (BGEPA); the Clean Water Act (CWA); the Clean Air Act (CAA); the National Historic Preservation Act (NHPA); the Archaeological Resources Protection Act (NAGPRA); the Noise Control Act; and Executive Orders (EOs) 11988, 11990, and 13112.
+This Appendix (C) discusses Tribal land use standards relating to the potential environmental effects addressed in this Draft EIS including the Campo Environmental Protection Agency (CEPA) statutes, the Campo Band of Diegueño Mission Indians Land Use Code (Land Use Code), and the Campo Band of Diegueño Mission Indians Land Use Plan (Land Use Plan).
+Prior to issuance of the Record of Decision for the Project, a Resource Development Plan shall be submitted and approved by the BIA as part of the lease approval process.
+Federal laws and regulations applicable to the Project that are listed below include BIA lease regulations; National Environmental Policy Act (NEPA); the Endangered Species Act (ESA); the U.S. Fish and Wildlife Service (USFWS) Land-Based Wind Energy Guidelines (USFWS 2012a); the Migratory Bird Treaty Act (MBTA); the Bald Eagle and Golden Eagle Protection Act (BGEPA); the Clean Water Act (CWA); the Clean Air Act (CAA); the National Historic Preservation Act (NHPA); the Archaeological Resources Protection Act (ARPA); the Antiquities Act of 1906; the Native American Graves Protection and Repatriation Act (NAGPRA); the Noise Control Act; and Executive Orders (EOs) 11988, 11990, and 13112.